-The Office of the Dean for Academic Affairs is offering to support the participation of about five tenure-track or tenured faculty in the National Center for Faculty Development and Diversity (NCFDD) Summer 2021 Faculty Success Program (May 16 – August 7, 2021).
+The Office of the Dean for Academic Affairs is offering to support the participation of about five tenure-track or tenured faculty in the National Center for Faculty Development and Diversity (NCFDD) Faculty Success Program (Fall, Summer or Spring, see NCFDD site for dates).
 Bowdoin College has an institutional membership with the National Center for Faculty Development and Diversity (NCFDD) that allows access to on-line resources and most online workshops.

 The NCFDD Faculty Success Program is an intensive 12-week mentoring program that “is all about learning the secrets to increasing your research productivity, getting control of your time, and living a full and healthy life beyond your campus.”

 To apply for Academic Affairs support for the Faculty Success Program, please respond to the following questions in 1-2 pages:

 - How do you expect to benefit from participating in the program?
 Specifically, how does what you hope to gain align with your professional goals?

 - How do you expect your participation might benefit your department, program, or Bowdoin?
 (For example, are there ways that you might share your experience or knowledge with others after the program?
 Or are there ways that your participation would foster support for diversity, equity, or inclusion on campus?)

 - What were the benefits or challenges you found when participating in the NCFDD 14-day writing challenge or other NCFDD events?
 What were benefits or challenges you found when participating in other writing groups/experiences?

 - Please comment on your ability and commitment to meet the Faculty Success Program expectations for the 12 weeks of the program: